Ukraine's Zelenskyy hosts talks with UN chief, Turkey leader

 With such stakes, the role of a go-between like Erdogan could become ever more important.

-Erdogan is set to have a one-hour meeting with Zelenskyy before both are joined by Guterres.
+Erdogan is to have a one-hour meeting with Zelenskyy before both are joined by Guterres.

 Last month, Turkey and the U.N. helped broker an agreement clearing the way for Ukraine to export 22 million tons of corn and other grain stuck in its Black Sea ports since Russia invaded on Feb.
 24. A separate memorandum between Russia and the U.N. aimed to clear roadblocks to shipments of Russian food and fertilizer to world markets.

-Turkey is in a position to help speed up exports, which have been reduced to a trickle so far.
-Turkey’s Defense Ministry said more than 622,000 tons of grain have been shipped from Ukrainian ports since the start of the Black Sea deal.

-Grain prices peaked after Russia’s invasion, and while some have since returned to prewar levels, they remain significantly higher than before the COVID-19 pandemic.
-Developing countries have been hit particularly hard by supply shortages and high prices.
-Even though ships are now leaving Russia and Ukraine, the food crisis hasn’t ended.
+Grain prices peaked after Russia’s invasion.
+They have since dropped but remain significantly higher than before the COVID-19 pandemic.
+Developing countries have been hit particularly hard by supply shortages and high prices and the U.N. has declared several African nations at risk of famine.

-Before his meetings, Guterres visited Ivan Franko National University of Lviv, Ukraine’s oldest, and praised the role of academic institutions in building democratic institutions.
+Yet even with the deal, only a trickle of Ukrainian grain exports have made it out so far.
+Turkey’s Defense Ministry said more than 622,000 tons of grain have been shipped from Ukrainian ports since the deal.

-If grain transports and nuclear security are issues where some progress could be made, talks about an overall end to the conflict weren’t expected to yield anything substantive.
+If grain transports and nuclear security are issues where some progress could be made Thursday, talks about an overall end to the war that has killed untold thousands and forced over 10 million Ukrainians to flee their homes weren’t expected to yield anything substantive.

-In March, Turkey hosted a round of talks between Russian and Ukrainian negotiators, who discussed a possible deal to end the hostilities.
-The talks fell apart after the meeting in Istanbul, with both sides blaming each other.
+In March, Turkey hosted a round of talks in Istanbul between Russian and Ukrainian negotiators, who discussed a possible deal to end the hostilities.
+The talks fell apart, with both sides blaming each other.

 Erdogan has engaged in a delicate balancing act, maintaining good relations with both Russia and Ukraine.
 Turkey has provided Ukraine with drones, which played a significant role in deterring a Russian advance early in the conflict, but it has refrained from joining Western sanctions against Russia over the war.

-Facing a major economic crisis with official inflation near 80%, Turkey increasingly relies on Russia for trade and tourism.
+Turkey, facing a major economic crisis with official inflation near 80%, increasingly relies on Russia for trade and tourism.
 Russian gas covers 45% of Turkish energy needs, and Russia’s atomic agency is building Turkey’s first nuclear power plant.

+Sinan Ulgen of the Istanbul-based EDAM think thank characterized Turkey’s diplomatic policy as being “pro-Ukraine without being anti-Russia.”

 During their meeting in Sochi this month, Putin and Erdogan agreed to bolster energy, financial and other ties between their countries, raising concerns in the West that Ankara could help Moscow bypass the U.S. and European Union sanctions.